This park is currently closed due to fire hazard.

 Date Established: May 17, 1962

 Park Size: 38 hectares

-Special Notes: Due to popularity and size of the campground, campers are only allowed to stay in this park up to a maximum of 7 days in a calendar year.
+Special Notes: Due to popularity and size of the campground, there is a maximum stay policy of 7 nights per calendar year in this park.
 Reservations are made through BC Parks’ Discover Camping reservation system.